IRS answers questions on tax-exempt executive compensation

 One of the five highest-compensated employees on the basis of remuneration for services as an employee of the ATEO, including remuneration for services of a related entity.

-Section 4960 remuneration uses the section 3401(a) (federal income tax withholding) definition but also includes Designated Roth contributions (to a 401(k) or 403(b) plan, for example) and includes section 457(f) amounts vesting in the year (whether or not paid in the year).
+Section 4960 remuneration uses the section 3401(a) (federal income tax withholding) definition but excludes Designated Roth contributions (to a 401(k) or 403(b) plan, for example) and includes section 457(f) amounts vesting in the year (whether or not paid in the year).
 Importantly, as well, the definition excludes director fees and retirement benefits (payments from qualified retirement plans such as 401(k) plans, 403(b) plans, and section 457(b) governmental plans).

 Likewise, payments for medical services are not counted as covered employee remuneration.
 Q-15 defines direct medical or veterinary services so that an entity can allocate and exclude the portion of the compensation of doctors, nurses, nurse practitioners, dentists and veterinarians that is directly related to providing medical services.
 Medical services include diagnosis, treatment, mitigation or preventive care, including services affecting the structure or function of the body.
 Interestingly, generally medical services do not include administration, teaching or research services unless the medical processional is medical services as part of the above (presumably clinical research could fall within medical services even though there is a research component).